Bank hikes rates to 0.5% as households face worst income hit since at least 1990

 Four of the nine members called for a steeper rate increase – to 0.75% – to help put the brakes on rampant inflation.

-It came as the Bank cautioned that rocketing energy prices will drive inflation to an eye-watering 7.25% in April, which is the highest level since August 1991.
+It came as the Bank cautioned that rocketing energy prices will drive inflation to an eye-watering peak of 7.25% in April, which is the highest level since August 1991.

-In a gloomy prediction for under-pressure households, the Bank said this will see disposable incomes fall by around 2% – the worst impact since Bank records began in 1990.
+In a gloomy prediction for under-pressure households, the Bank said this will see disposable incomes, post tax and inflation, fall by around 2% – the worst impact since Bank records began in 1990.

 Ofgem’s 54% energy price cap increase to around £1,971 in April is the driving force behind the inflation forecast hike, with the Bank predicting around another 10% rise in the cap this October.